shiwaforce/acnsy/readme.md

 Each task must be defined in the following form, recieving two parameters

 ```
-function(object:params, function:callback){ ... }
+function(params /* object */, callback /* function */){ ... }
 ```

-- **params** : *object* - parameters recieved from previously executed tasks
+- **params** : *object* - parameters recieved from previously executed tasks or initialData
-- **callback** : *function* - execute this, to mark, that the task is finished
+- **callback** : *function* - you must execute this, to mark, that the task is finished.
+If you don't call the callback the process is breaked and the other tasks doesn't calls.

 The callback must be called with two parameters:

 ```
-callback(Error:error, object:params)
+callback(error /* null or any */, params /* object */)
 ```

-- **error** : *Error object or null* - if there was any errors during the execution of the task, then this should recieve the Error object describing the error, else it should be null
+- **error** : *Any (for example Error object) or null* - if there was any errors during the execution of the task, then this should recieve the Error object, or any truthy value which describing the error, else it should be null
 - **params** : *object* - the recieved, and optionally altered params object should be sent back to rAsync through this

 ### Defining serial and parallel execution